Broaden your soup and stew offerings with this rich, tasty, easy lamb stew.

 I used olive oil as my fat of choice, but you could use butter or canola oil if you prefer.

-While I chose to use ground lamb for this stew, you could use lamb shoulder, cutting it into one inch chunks, just like you would for a beef stew.
+While I chose to use ground lamb for this stew, you could use lamb shoulder, cutting it into one inch chunks, just like I do for slow cooker beef stew.

 As you start out with this recipe, make sure you are stirring occasionally to prevent burning on the bottom of the pan.